roberto-butti/some-drops-of-php/src/content/docs/reference/example.md

 description: A reference page in my new Starlight docs site.
 ---

-Reference pages are ideal for outlining how things work in terse and clear terms.
+Reference pages outline how things work in terse and unambiguous terms.
-Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what your documenting.
+They should give a comprehensive outline of what you're documenting and be less concerned with telling a story or addressing a specific use case.

 ## Further reading